evanx/rquery/google-authenticator.md

 <hr>

+In practice, you'll want to use a QR code rendering library to present this to the user e.g. upon registration.

 We scan the QR code into our Google Authenticator app, and voilà!
 We now have a TOTP two-factor authentication facility on our phone:

 <img src="https://evanx.github.io/images/rquery/google-authenticator-app.png" width="375">